pedronachtigall/CodAn/README.md

 To run this optional step, just indicate a specific protein DB mounted using the ```makeblastdb``` function from the NCBI-BLAST approach.
 The user can download the pre-mounted protein DBs, such as swissprot (ftp://ftp.ncbi.nlm.nih.gov/blast/db/).

+:warning: :warning: If CodAn not produces any prediction, please check the **Q4** in the FAQ section. :warning: :warning:

 # Tutorial
 Follow the instructions in the quick [tutorial](https://github.com/pedronachtigall/CodAn/tree/master/tutorial) to learn how to use CodAn and interpret the results.